Abin-28/KTU_Syllabus_2019-Scheme/README.md

-# KTU Computer Science & Engineering Syllabus (2019 Scheme)
+# KTU Computer Science and Engineering Syllabus (2019 Scheme)

 This repository contains the **complete syllabus for Computer Science and Engineering (CSE)** under the **2019 scheme** of **APJ Abdul Kalam Technological University (KTU)**, covering **Semesters 1 to 8 (S1–S8)**.